korni92/FIS-Writer-A6-A8-Q7/README.md

 **Fatal Error (`0x09`)**
 If you receive a payload indicating a fatal error (e.g., `0x09 02 03 E0` inside a `0x1X` DATA END frame), you have violated the protocol's state machine.
 Common causes include trying to write to a zone without claiming it first, or failing to release a zone properly.
 This causes a crash in the cluster's internal parser.
 To recover, you must send a `0xA8` (Channel End / Reset) to clear the cluster's buffers and initiate a completely new `0xA0` handshake.

+03 E0: "You sent payload E0 but I don't know where to put it!"
+Cause: You tried to send data (E0/E4) without claiming a zone (36) first, or you previously released/stopped the zone and forgot to reclaim it.
+Solution: Always ensure your state machine tracks the current_active_zone.
+If it doesn't match your target, send 36 first.

+The A8 Command (TP_RESET / The Kill Switch)
+A8 is the logical channel disconnect.
+The cluster will send A8 to you if:
+- You ignore a 09 error and keep spamming data.
+- You take too long to respond to a Ping (TP_PING).
+- The car goes to sleep (Kl.15 / Ignition OFF).

+The "Fail-Fast" Rule: If you receive an A8, your code must immediately stop sending data, flush all transmit queues, and mark tacho_connected = false.
+You must wait, and then initiate a completely fresh A0 -> A1 handshake.
+If you keep sending data after an A8, your messages will timeout indefinitely and the cluster will not to react.

+Eviction Status for OPCODE`3B` (The Car Taking Over) Sometimes, the car needs the screen (e.g., for a low-fuel warning or ice warning).
+When you send a Render command (32), the cluster might reply with a confirm message ending in 00 or 02 instead of the successful 03 or 04.
+This means Eviction.
+The cluster is denying your render request.
+Protocol compliance: You must be a good guest.
+Send 34 01 XX (Stop/Abort Zone) immediately to hand control back to the car.
+Wait 2-3 seconds, then try to redraw your UI.

 ### DD Text Length Calculation
 Len = 2 + number_of_characters